 Because it’s an oily mixture, dispose of it in your trash bin, rather than down your drain, so it won’t muck up your pipes.

-You can learn more about the science behind the seemingly magical attraction here.
 To turn this from a mere demonstration to an actual experiment, think about what variables you’d like to change.
 For example, are there other kitchen ingredients that might work?
 I experimented with powdered sugar and oil, thinking it I’d produce an edible version of electroactive slime.
 I might have been on to something, but stopped experimenting after I tasted it and realized it did not have snacktivity potential.

 Do you think you can directly attract cornstarch or other dry baking ingredients to a charged up balloon?
 Try it and see.